Women in Cages

-Women in Cages is a 1971 women in prison sexploitation film directed by Gerardo de León and starring Jennifer Gan, Judy Brown, Roberta Collins, and Pam Grier.
+Women in Cages is a 1971 women in prison sexploitation film directed by Gerardo de Leon and starring Jennifer Gan, Judy Brown, Roberta Collins, and Pam Grier.
 Co-produced by Roger Corman, it was prominently featured in the Planet Terror portion of the 2007 film Grindhouse.
 Grindhouse director Quentin Tarantino said of the film, "I'm a huge, huge fan of Gerry de Leon.... the film is just harsh, harsh, harsh."
 He described the final shot as one of "devastating despair".

 Plot

 Carol "Jeff" Jeffries (Jennifer Gan) is set up by her boyfriend, Rudy (Charlie Davao).
 Jeff does not realize that Rudy runs a ship-board prostitution, gambling, and drug dealing empire.
 Rudy sees the heat closing in on him and stashes his illegal goods in Jeff's purse.